 Feel Like Sharing?

 We want to see your creations.
-If you share your finished colouring pages or paper Eames Elephant on social media, be sure to use these hashtags.
+If you share your finished coloring pages or paper Eames Elephant on social media, be sure to use these hashtags.